Privacy Policy

 f.
 Make collections in relation to your premiums

 g.
-Identity verification during usual communication channels
+Verification and/or Update of Identity and/or contact details via usual communication channels

-2. Where we need to comply with a legal obligation.
+1. Where we need to comply with a legal obligation.

 a.
 Keep necessary data to comply with Tax, Anti-Money Laundering and Insurance Laws (including applicable laws outside your country of residence).

 b.
-Comply with court orders.
+Comply with court orders

 c.
 Comply with requests from Supervisory Authorities